opensvc/docs.opensvc.com/source/compliance.concepts.rst

     For detailled information about rulesets, read `this page <compliance.rulesets.html>`_.

+    * Rules are designed, stored and served by the collector
-    * Rules are variable/value pairs exported in the execution environment of the modules.
+    * Rules are variable/value pairs exported by the OpenSVC agent in the execution environment of the modules.
     * Only members of the 'CompManager' group are allowed to create or edit rulesets
     * A rule value can be complex, for example a json-serialized dictionnary.
-OpenSVC ships with python objects for you to use in your modules and corresponding collector wizard.
-These objects use such complex rules without you facing the complexity.
+OpenSVC ships with a library of compliance objects and corresponding rule edition wizard.
+Using the objects in modules code abstracts the complex rule parsing, and using the wizards hides the json structures from the designer.
     * Rules are grouped into rulesets.
     * Rulesets can be explicitely attached to nodes or services, or contextually presented to nodes and services through a filterset.
     * Rulesets can be published or not